cdfelixj/wandr/vision.md

 ## Call to Action

 Join us in revolutionizing the driving experience.
-Rouvia isn't just another navigation app—it's the future of intelligent, voice-powered transportation assistance that puts safety, efficiency, and user experience at the forefront of every journey.
+Wandr isn't just another navigation app—it's the future of intelligent, voice-powered transportation assistance that puts safety, efficiency, and user experience at the forefront of every journey.

 **"Drive smarter.
 Drive safer.
-Drive with Rouvia."**
+Drive with Wandr."**